Johnson-Gage-Inspection-Inc/ci-scripts/tests/README.md

 ### CI Integration

-In the main CI pipeline, integration tests are skipped by default to avoid creating unnecessary PRs.
+In the main CI pipeline, integration tests are skipped by default to avoid creating unnecessary PRs and prevent conflicts from the Python version matrix (which would try to create 4 parallel PRs).
 They can be enabled by:

 1. Setting `GITHUB_TOKEN` in CI secrets
-2. Not setting `SKIP_INTEGRATION=true`
+2. Setting `FORCE_INTEGRATION=true` to override the CI skip logic
+3. Removing `SKIP_INTEGRATION=true` from the workflow

+**Note**: When enabled in CI matrix, each Python version will create separate branches with version-specific names (e.g., `ci-test-valid-py38-20250711-143022`) to avoid conflicts.

 ### Troubleshooting